-As of the date of this Annual Report on Form 10-K, none of our subsidiaries or any of the consolidated VIE have made any dividends or distributions to our Company.
+As of the date of this Annual Report on Form 10-K, our subsidiaries and our WFOE have not declared any dividends or made any distributions to our Company.
 Under Delaware law, a Delaware corporation's ability to pay cash dividends on its capital stock requires the corporation to have either net profits or positive net assets (total assets less total liabilities) over its capital.
-If we determine to pay dividends on any of our common stock in the future, as a holding company, we will rely, in part, on payments made from the VIE to our WFOE in accordance with the VIE Agreements and dividends and other distributions on equity from our WFOE to the Company.
+If we determine to pay dividends on any of our common stock in the future, as a holding company, we will rely, in part, on payments made from the VIE to our WFOE in accordance with the VIE Agreements, and dividends and other distributions on equity from our WFOE to the Company.

 Our ability to settle amounts owed under the VIE Agreements is subject to certain restrictions and limitations.
 Under the VIE Agreements, the VIE is obligated to make payments to our WFOE, in cash or in kind, at the WFOE's request.
-However, such payments are subject to Chinese taxes, including a 6% VAT and 25% enterprise income tax.
-In addition, current Chinese regulations permit our WFOE to pay dividends to its shareholders only out of registered capital amount, if any, as determined in accordance with Chinese accounting standards and regulations.
+However, such payments are subject to Chinese taxes, including a 6% value-added tax ("VAT") and 25% enterprise income tax.
+In addition, current Chinese regulations permit our WFOE to pay dividends to our Company, through our subsidiary as the sole shareholder, only out of registered capital amount, if any, as determined in accordance with Chinese accounting standards and regulations.
 If our WFOE incurs debt in the future, the instruments governing the debt may restrict its ability to pay dividends or make other payments to us.
 Any limitation on the ability of our WFOE to distribute dividends or other payments to us could materially and adversely limit our ability to grow, make investments or acquisitions that could be beneficial to our businesses, pay dividends or otherwise fund and conduct our business.
-In addition, any cash dividends or distributions of assets by our WFOE to its stockholder are subject to a Chinese withholding tax of as much as 10%.
-The Chinese government also imposes controls on the conversion of Renminbi ("RMB") into foreign currencies and the remittance of currencies out of China.
+In addition, any cash dividends or distributions of assets by our WFOE to our Company, through our subsidiary as its shareholder, are subject to a Chinese withholding tax of as much as 10%.
+The Chinese government also imposes controls on the conversion of RMB into foreign currencies and the remittance of currencies out of China.
 Therefore, we may experience difficulties in completing the administrative procedures necessary to obtain and remit foreign currency for the payment of dividends from our profits, if any.
 If we are unable to receive all of the revenues from our operations through the current VIE Agreements, we may be unable to pay dividends on our common stock.